hatninja/AOLS2/README.md

 Rolls a 6-sided die by default.
 You can specify how many sides the die has.
 The result will be announced in the room.

 **/timer (seconds)**
-Use without an argument to use stopwatch mode.
-Specify seconds to have an automatic timer run.
+Use without an argument to use it as a stopwatch.
+Use seconds to run an automatic timer.

 **/lock (password)** -
 Locks a room with a password.
-Users will be required to use the password as a key, to enter.
+Users are required to use a key to enter.
 (See Below.)

 **/key (password)** -
-Allows you to enter any room that uses this password as a lock.
+Allows you to enter any room that uses the same password.

 #### Mod commands
 **/modpass (passcode)** -